terramaster-tos/tos-app-pkg-tools/TOS 7 Application Development Guide/14_CICD_Guide.md

 1. Create a GitHub Release with the deb package and checksums
 2. Update the repository's config.ini and app.lang if needed
 3. Submit the new version through the TNAS Developer Platform
-4. Associate the Release tag with the version submission
+4. When submitting the version on the Developer Platform, select the Release (tag) and the package you just uploaded

 ---